A site created and maintained by Geoff Lealand, Screen and Media Studies, University of Waikato, New Zealand. Contact: email@example.com

 (The Atlantic, June 2011, 97)

-Grand words indeed, but such sentiments are the motivation for this venture.
-Some might say it is a little ironic to be setting up a website celebrating the pleasures of going to the cinema–and going to the cinema in New Zealand, in particular–at a time when we are all supposedly sitting at home watching films on DVD, or on our computer (legally or illegally acquired), or even on the tiny screens of our mobile phones.
+Some might say it is a little ironic to be offering a website celebrating the pleasures of going to the cinema in New Zealand (or film-going generally), in a time when we are all supposedly sitting at home watching films on TV or DVD, or on our computer (legally or illegally acquired), or even on the tiny screens of our mobile phones.

 But the evidence is otherwise, for very large numbers of us (New Zealanders included) continue to step out on the journey to the local cinema (or theatre or movie palace or multiplex or whatever you call it).
-For example, one website (www.nationmaster.com) claims New Zealanders rated number three in 2010, in terms of cinema attendance per capita (behind Iceland and the USA).
-Certainly we don’t go to films like we used to years ago, when there were far fewer entertainment choices and ‘going to the pictures’ (any picture!) was the most popular social outing in New Zealand.
+For example, one website (www.nationmaster.com) claimed New Zealanders rated number three in 2010, in terms of cinema attendance per capita (behind Iceland and the USA).
+Val Morgan, another authoritative source, points to the art house/independent sector as the fastest growing audience group in New Zealand.

-This site is in celebration of this ritual, as it continues to be played in the small South Pacific nation of New Zealand.
-But it is also about a particular kind of movie-going; it not about the generic multiplex experience, where going to see blockbusters like Transformers 3 or the latest Harry Potter movie is pretty much the same wherever you go .
+This site is a celebration of film-going in New Zealand; a particular kind of movie-going; it is not about the generic multiplex experience, where going to see blockbusters like Transformers 3 or the latest Hobbit movie is pretty much the same wherever you go.

 1. Crooked Mile Talking Pictures, Hokitika (interior, 2010) CLOSED April 2012